 How to Design and Post Your Own Game

 Unlike Wikipedia, which discourages original research, the Chess Variant Pages allows game inventors to publish the rules of their games here.
 This site aims to provide not only secondary sources on games but, where possible, primary sources too.
 Many of the people behind this site are game inventors who have published their games here, and you can too.
-But before getting into the mechanics of how to do that, let's focus on game design.

 In designing your variant, it may help you to use physical equipment or a graphics tool for creating Chess variant diagrams.
 One idea is to put together a Chess Variant Construction Set.
 This consists of board tiles of various sizes, which you can arrange into different boards, and of various Chess variant pieces you can use with different games.
 An online tool that is available to you here is the Diagram Designer.
 This will draw various boards for you and let you place pieces from a variety of different sets on your board.
 Once you have designed your board, it will give you a link you can use to display your board as an image on a webpage.

 Programming Your Game